 The Judging Process

-34. The entrant’s name must not appear in the Word file/PDF or in the file name.
+- The entrant’s name must not appear in the Word file or in the file name.

 To be eligible, entrants must tick the declaration box on the online entry page.

-I hereby declare that the essay entered in the Calibre Essay Prize is my own work, has not been previously published or awarded, is not currently on offer to another publication or prize, and will not be so offered until after the announcement of the Prize on 1 April 2018.
+I hereby declare that the essay entered in the Calibre Essay Prize is my own work, and has not been previously published, broadcasted, or awarded.
 I have read all the terms and conditions and agree to abide by them.